'Era of small government is over': Leading progressive grants Biden her blessing

 BIDEN SIGNS IMMIGRATION ORDERS TO REVERSE TRUMP ERA POLICIES

-Vanden Huevel, publisher of The Nation, argued that less than two weeks into the job, Biden had proved he could be a "transformative," not just "transitional."
+Vanden Heuvel, publisher of The Nation, argued that less than two weeks into the job, Biden had proved he could be a "transformative," not just "transitional."
 Her approval is significant given the suspicion some on the left have had of Biden, an old-school Democratic pol who preached national unity and bipartisanship on the campaign trail.

 She said his initiatives went beyond that of the Obama era.
 "At long last, a Democratic president is declaring that the era of small government is over."